sjstretton/screwed/02-ProgressAndProblems.md

 So how can we actually change the tax systems?
 Economists have been aware of rent and externalities for some time.
 Yet, taxes which would correct these economic distortions have only been imposed occasionally and partially.
 Why haven't corrective taxes been imposed?

 Here, we make the case for a simple 'change equation'.
 The perceived benefits must overwhelm the resistance.
-We can address this in two ways: to make a sufficiently passionate and positive case for these taxes, and to reduce the barriers and resistance to them.
+We can address this in two ways: to make a sufficiently passionate and positive case for these taxes or to reduce the barriers and resistance to them.
 Let's consider one example of revolutionary change, this time in the social security system.

-One great milestone in the history of progress in the UK was the Beveridge report [-@Beveridge1942].
-Seventy-five years ago, liberal economist William Beveridge presented his report for a new welfare state.
-It laid the basis for the post-war welfare state.
+One great milestone in the history of social end economic progress in the UK was the Beveridge report [-@Beveridge1942].
+Seventy-seven years ago, liberal economist William Beveridge presented this report for a new welfare state.
+It laid the basis for the post-war welfare state in the United Kingdom.
 Its objectives were to banish 'want, ignorance, squalor, disease and idleness'.
-Beveridge argued for universal benefits, as of right.
-This can be contrasted with the system of means testing that has since developed.

-The Beveridge report shows a possible way forward for welfare.
-Before the second world war, the five social evils of Want, Squalor, Idleness, Disease and Ignorance ravaged the poor in Britain.
-The second world war destroyed many buildings, homes and businesses alike, and increased the government and external debt.
-But yet, the post war government managed to create a comprehensive welfare state where none existed before: a health service.

 Three principles guided his report [@Beveridge1942: Part 1, paragraphs 6-9].